 Donuts or doughnuts?

 If you’re looking to bake a food baby and you should be.
 Minneapolis and St Paul have such great food and are home to oodles of phenomenal bakeries.

 Tattersall is located in an old industrial building in the uber-hip area known as Northeast.
-Picture wood, metal, glass, comfy leather couches, a circular bar, and a large family style high top table.
-There are often food trucks outside and we’ve had everything from pizza, sandwiches, bbq, fried chicken, and Jamaican.
+Picture wood, metal, glass, comfy leather couches, a circular bar, and a large family-style high top table.
+There are often food trucks outside and we’ve had everything from pizza, sandwiches, bbq, fried chicken, to Jamaican.

 Tattersall is located at 1620 Central Ave NE Suite 150 in Minneapolis.
 Tattersall is open Wednesday and Thursday from 4 pm to 11 pm, Friday from 4 pm to midnight, Saturday from 12 pm to midnight, and Sunday from 2 pm to 9 pm.
 You must be 21 to enter after 5 pm on Friday and Saturday nights.